-Prerequisite: Completion of Academic English Studies 120 or placement exam.
-Taught: Each semester, 4 semester credits.
-May be taken twice for credit.
+Prerequisite and/or restriction: Completion of Academic English Studies 120 or placement exam.

+Taught: Each semester, 4 semester credits (two 2-credit sections in summer).
+May be taken for a total of 4 semester credits.

-230 ADVANCED SPEECH COMMUNICATION FOR NONNATIVE SPEAKERS
+AES 230 ADVANCED SPEECH COMMUNICATION FOR NONNATIVE SPEAKERS Anholt, Barritt, Geddes, Vorholt, Wallin